 You can have your mortgage reviewed for free online through Habito*, one of the first online mortgage brokers in the UK.
 I've personally been into Habito's* offices to grill them over their proposition and recommendation process and was impressed.
 Habito will check through over 20,000 mortgages from more than 90 mortgage lenders for you before making a recommendation.
 That recommendation may even be that your existing lender offers the best deal and you should stay where you are.
 They will also help you decide whether a new fixed-rate mortgage is right for you.

 The whole process can be carried out online (without the need for face-to-face meetings).
-Habito has a 4.8 (out of 5) star rating on Trustpilot from over 7,800 customer reviews who it has helped save hundreds of pounds a month.
+Habito has a 4.9 (out of 5) star rating on Trustpilot from over 9,000 customer reviews.
 It only takes 10-15 mins to register online and Habito will be able to give you instant, free mortgage advice.

 To get started: